Jayensee/Max-LH-Bradley-Terry-Ratings-on-Google-Sheets/README.md

 ![Example](/images/example2.png "An example of suitable input")

+The function breaks the teams into strongly connected groups and rates them within those groups, so you don't need to make sure all the teams are strongly connected.

 ## Installation
 Open the spreadsheet where you want to have the function and go to Extensions > App Script and then either copy and paste the code directly into the default script or make a new one and paste it there.